FullstackSammy/fullstacksammy/README.md

 - 👯 I'm about to start **A collaborative project for a portfolio art website**

-- 💬 Ask me about **Javascript, React, Python and Django**

 - 📫 How to reach me **nasstromswe@gmail.com**

-- ⚡ Fun fact **I love creating.
+- ⚡ Fun fact **I am a musician.
+I love creating.
 Coding gives me the same amazing creative feel that writing a song does.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">